team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 });
 ```

 > **Leela**: There.
-Now the monster gets hit multiple times, all while things still happen in clear order.
+Now the monster gets hit multiple times, all while things still happen in a clear order.
 >
 > **Fry**: Color me enlightened.
 This has changed my view of the world as a programmer and a human being.
-I shall make sacrifices in your honor.
+I shall make sacrifices in your honor and get an asyncFn-tattoo.

 ## Who made this?